 Wilmington and Wrightsville Beach are beautiful in the months of September and October.
 The race will take place 12 day into the fall season and hurricane season does not end until November 30th.
 The average air temperature is 75° with an average water temperature of 75-79°.
 The average wind speed is between 5-10 mph and usually comes from the Southwest.
 On race morning the expected sunrise is 7:08am with a high tide of 4.52ft at 9:33am.

-7:00am-8:15am.
 Your swim cap and arms must be marked with your race number.
 This number must be bold and large.
+Your cap will already have the number on it so please mark either your UPPER arms or TOP of your hands before swimming

 At the start everyone must cross over the timing mats before entering the water (Swim The Loop) or a mass start (Mott's Channel Sprint).
 At either start let the more competitive swimmers start up front.
 If you wait 10-30 seconds at the start, you will have plenty of room and won’t have to worry about contact with another swimmer.
 At 12:00pm you must be finished with the swim course.
 If you do not make the time cut-off you will be pulled from the water and be brought back to Dockside.